grint/hangman-game/README.md

  │   │
  |   ├──app.html                   * Placeholder for the content to load by UI-Router
  │   │
  │   components/                   * All components of the application │   │   ├──components.js          * Loads all needed components
- │   │   ├──component-name/        * Stores all files of a component │   │   ├──name.component.js      * bind template and controller
+ │   │   ├──component-name/        * Stores all files of a component │   │   ├────name.component.js    * Binds template and controller
- │   │   ├────name.controller.js   * controller with constructor and methods of the component
+ │   │   ├────name.controller.js   * Controller with constructor and methods of the component
  │   │   ├────name.html            * HTML template of the component
  │   │   ├────name.js              * Generates module
  │   │   └────name.scss            * Component's specific stylesheets
  │   │
  │   common/                       * Shared parts used in multiple components │   │   common.js                 * Loads all parts
- │   │   └──component-name/        * Same components structure as in components/ │   │
+ │   │   └──component-name/        * Same components structure as in "components/" │   │
- │   ├──css/                       * all global stylesheets are served here │   ├──img/                       * static images are served here │   └──scripts/                   * static scripts are served here │
+ │   ├──css/                       * All global stylesheets are served here │   ├──img/                       * Static images are served here │   └──scripts/                   * Static scripts are served here │
- ├──.babelrc                       * version of JS to generate with Babel ├──postcss.config.js              * settings for PostCSS package ├──package.json                   * what npm uses to manage it's dependencies └──webpack.config.js              * webpack main configuration file
+ ├──.babelrc                       * Version of JS to generate with Babel ├──postcss.config.js              * Settings for PostCSS package ├──package.json                   * What npm uses to manage it's dependencies └──webpack.config.js              * Webpack main configuration file
 ```

 # Tech Stack